 - Share your office environment and culture through social media

-- If you’re hiring for startup then inform them that you have enough funds to support the product
+- If you’re hiring for a startup then inform them that you have enough funds to support the product

 One of our customers, I won’t name them here.
 But their product is basically a CRM and they want guys from IIT.
-Our sourcing team tells me that there are good candidates who backed out by looking at the website thinking the work is not challenging enough.
+Our sourcing team tells me that there are good candidates who backed out after looking at the website thinking the work is not challenging enough.
 Maybe, it is challenging but it was not communicated by the customer on their careers page.

 Reality #2: Is the job description realistic enough?

 Now, this is a very typical problem where we see a lot of impractical job descriptions.